1. Compare Prices Across Every Brand (This is the #1 Hack)

 This is the best-kept secret in campervan travel.
 Rental companies constantly need vehicles moved between depots — for example, lots of people drive Brisbane → Cairns but fewer drive the reverse.
 Someone needs to bring those vans back.

 That someone could be you, for as little as $1 per day.
-Some relocation deals even include free fuel credits.
+Some relocation deals even include free fuel credits of $100–$200 to sweeten the deal.

 The trade-off?
 You typically get: